 In today’s modern world the threats our ancestors faced no longer exist.
 We rarely get to use our instincts to protect our lives and for much of the time they go unnoticed.
 Most of us keep them caged up so deep within ourselves we can forget they’re there.
 That is until our instinct escapes and like a wild animal goes on the rampage leaving a path of destruction and self-destruction in its path.
 Our Instinct emerges when we feel threatened, cheated, disrespected or outraged and can hijack our lives with irrational fears or anger attacks.

-The latest news reports about US dentist Walter Palmer killing Cecil a much-loved African lion demonstrates our Hunter instinct in two different ways.
+A news report in 2015 about the US dentist, Walter Palmer killing Cecil – a much-loved African lion- demonstrates our Hunter instinct in two different ways.

-- The Trophy Hunting Dentist’s brain was hijacked by his need for personal glory from taking on a wild animal and the boost to his enlarged ego from succeeding.
+- The Trophy Hunting Dentist’s brain was hijacked by his need for personal glory from taking on a wild animal and perhaps the boost this gave to his inflated ego from winning/succeeding.

-- The outrage and outcry from people repulsed by his actions wanting to punish him in extreme ways because their brain was hijacked by a need for justice.
+- The outrage and outcry from people all over the world on social media, repulsed by his actions, condemning his mindlessness and threatening to punish him in extreme ways, demanding justice for Cecil.

 Both reactions are wrong in a civilised world.
 However, when our instincts are unleashed suddenly it’s easy to react with little or no thought for the consequences of our actions and our capacity for compassion and understanding is seriously impaired too.